nix-community/emacs2nix/README.md

 before building this package!

 The scripts `elpa-packages.sh`, `nongnu-packages.sh`, `nongnu-devel-packages.sh`,
-`melpa-packages.sh`, and `melpa-stable-packages.sh` regenerate each package
+`melpa-packages.sh`, `melpa-stable-packages.sh`, and `jcs-elpa-packages.sh`
-set.
+regenerate each package set.
 They require Nix to build.

 To update the ELPA packages, run
 ```.bash